ShattereDarkness/spark-bd-project/README.md

-    In this project we plan to implement Machine Learning with Spark MLlib on the sentiment analysis database.
+    In this project we plan to implement Machine Learning with Spark MLlib to detect spam emails